Developer-Zohaib/TravelDestinations/README.md

 This project was built to demonstrate:
 - Clean UI with responsive layout using SwiftUI
 - Real-time data handling with Firebase Firestore
-- Modular and maintainable architecture using MVVM
+- Modular and maintainable architecture using MVC
 - Code reusability through Swift Generics
 - Native framework integration (MapKit, AVKit)